rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 Before getting started with client-side development you should ask yourself the same questions that we discussed for server side development :

 - What are the requirements for client integration?
-- How will the server side interface with the client side?
+- How will the server side interface with the client-side?
 - Are the testbed examples enough for developing what you need?
 - Do you have a custom webapp or plugin on the server, that your client needs to interface with?
 - What are the platforms you wish to target - HTML5/Android/IOS?